tytydraco/yessleep/out/Tooth_Fairy_Immolation.md

 *Why?*

 My heart beat hard against my ribcage as breaths exhaled from my mouth in panicked hordes.
-My body went haywire from a spill of emotional thoughts\*.
+My body went haywire from a spill of emotional thoughts.
 If she hadn’t been there, then who?
-Who left that money?\* Then it came to me.
+Who left that money?
+Then it came to me.

 My mom.